PhD Position (m/f/d) In the area of Air-Sea Interaction

 - willingness to learn German

-- multinational work environment with colleagues from more than 50 nations
+- multinational work environment with over 1000 colleagues from more than 50 nations

-- extensive options of vocational training (i.e. expert seminars, language courses)
+- extensive options of vocational training (i. a. expert seminars, language courses or leadership seminars)

 - flexible working hours and various models to ensure the compatibility of family and career

-- excellent infrastructure, including labs, research vessel, computer cluster, scientific in-house library as weil as modern work spaces
+- excellent infrastructure, including a scientific in-house library as well as modern work spaces